 We are providing the following cautionary discussion of risk factors, uncertainties and possibly inaccurate assumptions that we believe are relevant to our business.
 These are factors that, individually or in the aggregate, we think could cause our actual results to differ materially from expected and historical results and our forward-looking statements.
 We note these factors for investors as permitted by Section 21E of the Securities Exchange Act of 1934 and Section 27A of the Securities Act of 1933.
 You should understand that it is not possible to predict or identify all such factors.
 Consequently, you should not consider this section to be a complete discussion of all potential risks or uncertainties that may substantially impact our business.
-We have marked with an asterisk (\) those risks described below that reflect substantive changes from the risks described under "Item 1A.
-Risk Factors" included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 1, 2007.
+We have marked with an asterisk () those risks described below that reflect substantive changes from the risks described under "Item 1A.
+Risk Factors" included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 1, 2007 for the annual period ending December 31, 2006.

-\Our revenue and results of operations depend on sales to Pfizer.
+Our revenue and results of operations depend on sales to Pfizer.

-We currently depend on Pfizer as the source of a significant portion of our revenues.
-Revenue from Pfizer represented 76% and 44% of our total revenue for the three-month periods ending March 31, 2007 and 2006, respectively.
-We expect a significant portion of our future revenue from Pfizer will come from the commercial manufacture and sale of Exubera Inhalation Powder to Pfizer, the sale of Exubera Inhalers and component parts to Pfizer, and royalties from Exubera product sales by Pfizer.
-Under our collaboration agreement with Pfizer, the Exubera royalties depend on the level of Exubera sales and Pfizer's cost of goods sold for the product.
-The commercial launch of Exubera is in the early stages and has been slower than originally anticipated.
-Pfizer has sole responsibility for the sales and marketing of Exubera, and as a result, it is difficult to predict future Exubera sales and the royalties we will receive from those sales.
+We currently depend on Pfizer for a significant portion of our revenues.
+Revenue from Pfizer represented 66% and 72% of our total revenue for the three-month and six-month periods ended June 30, 2007, respectively.
+We anticipate a significant portion of our future revenue will come from the commercial manufacture and sale of Exubera inhalers and inhalation powder to Pfizer.
+Our royalty revenue for Exubera depends on Pfizer's Exubera sales and its cost of goods sold for Exubera.
+Our royalty revenue from Exubera will only increase if the Pfizer's sales of Exubera increase.
+Pfizer's commercialization of Exubera to date has progressed much slower than originally estimated.
+Pfizer has sole responsibility for the sales and marketing of Exubera, and as a result, it is very difficult for us to predict future Exubera sales.